 Even worse, your MacBook could shut down automatically if the temperature is really high.
 This can be both a good thing and a bad thing.
 The good thing is that it protects your hardware from potential damage.
 The bad thing is that it can cause data loss.

-How to Know Whether Your MacBook is Overheating?
+How to Know Whether Your MacBook is Overheating or Not?

 Frankly, there is no definitive way to know if your MacBook is just getting hot or overheating.
 The best way is to trust your instincts.
 When your Mac warms up to a point that makes you uncomfortable, it’s probably overheating.